Geoscience

 Pre-requisites: GEOS 528 and GEOS 538.

-This is an advanced course in GIS project design and execution.
-Students will be expected to work independently on a “real-world” GIS project based on either thesis research or an on-going project developed with a community partner.
-Students will oversee all stages of the project from design to data collection to presentation of results.
-The course is required for the GIS Certificate program.
+Advanced course in GIS project design and execution.
+Students are expected to work independently on a “real-world” GIS project based on either thesis research or an on-going project developed with a community partner.
+Students oversee all stages of the project from design to data collection to presentation of results.
+Required for the GIS Certificate program.

 GEOS 549.
 GIS PORTFOLIO.
 2 Credits.